System of differential equations: Nonlinear system of differential equations

+Other examples of nonlinear systems of differential equations include the Lotka–Volterra equations.

 Differential system

 A differential system is a means of studying a system of partial differential equations using geometric ideas such as differential forms and vector fields.

-For example, the compatibility conditions of an overdetermined system of differential equations can be succinctly stated in terms of differential forms (i.e., a form to be exact, it needs to be closed).
+For example, the compatibility conditions of an overdetermined system of differential equations can be succinctly stated in terms of differential forms (i.e., for a form to be exact, it needs to be closed).
 See integrability conditions for differential systems for more.